 Sang Yu is a PhD scholar in the School of Culture, History and Language, ANU.
 She is in the final stages of completing a thesis on the philosophy of Xiong Shili.
 She holds an MA from the University of Sydney (2012).

-All attendees are invited to join us in the CIW Tea House for informal discussion with the guest speaker after the seminar.
-With the consent of speakers, seminars are recorded and made publicly available through the Seminar Series’ website to build an archive of research on the Sinophone world.
+All attendees are invited to join us in the CIW Tea House from 3.30pm for an informal discussion with the guest speaker before the seminar.

 The ANU China Seminar Series is supported by the China Institute and the Australian Centre on China in the World at The Australian National University’s College of Asia & the Pacific.